 Or

 “I just don’t like this kind of music/scene/smell/food/art/movie/things.
 I hope you enjoy it, but I just can’t.
-Maybe I have unrefined taste or too refined of taste, but please, enjoy it.”
+Maybe I have an unrefined taste or am too refined, but please, enjoy it.”

 Goal

-If you have been diagnosed then please disregard this post.
-I hope you are getting the help, support, love and therapy you need.
+If you have been diagnosed, then please disregard this post.
+I hope you get the help, support, love, and therapy you need.
 Let me know if I can help.